-They must have whispered something to us in the telepathic language of cats, because at the end of the walk, during a coffee-break in the square of the village, a bizarre feline idea was born.
+At the end of the walk, during a coffee-break, a bizarre feline idea was born.
 After about one year, that idea became real for a day, when the village turned into a surprise journey full of plays, games, music, exhibitions, events… Obviously all cat-inspired.

 Rare feline specimens looked out of the windows.
 One of them, an aristocratic lady-cat with lace gloves, used to open the shutters as she heard a good song.
 So the courtyard under the window was full of musical instruments, and a music master improvised some serenades with occasional passers-by.

 The Meows Parc was guarded by ten Swinging Cats.
 These wary guardians oscillated in all directions without ever falling, but trying to get in the way of everyone who passed by.

 At some point during the walk, one inevitably came across Mr. Hurry’s house.
 After the bell ring, here he is hastily looking out from his terrace to tell very short stories of ancient and legendary cats.

 Heads of all colors, striped, checkered or polka-dot legs, furry bellies, zig zag mustache… The Transformist Cube-cats could be broken down and reassembled endlessly.

 While wearing mouse ears, children went through the cheese-tunnel, making sure that “cat-children” didn’t steal their tails through the holes.

 Involving local shopkeepers and artisans, all the stands of the feline market were strictly themed: books, biscuits, t-shirts, ceramics, puppets.